pop/pop.github.io/content/op-ed/self-censorship-and-sjw.rst

     [...]

-    The online backlash was apparently quick, powerful, and seemingly coming from two different directions: â€™shippers, irritated and outraged by what they saw as Zuke pushing the agenda of her preferred pairing, and others who accused the Cartoon Network show of engaging in â€œqueer baiting.â€ Among other definitions, the term refers to TV and film producers introducing perceived sexual tension between two same-sex characters with no intent of ever bringing the relationship to fruition, and is decried by
+    The online backlash was apparently quick, powerful, and seemingly coming from two different directions: "shippers, irritated and outraged by what they saw as Zuke pushing the agenda of her preferred pairing, and others who accused the Cartoon Network show of engaging in 'queer baiting.'
+    Among other definitions, the term refers to TV and film producers introducing perceived sexual tension between two same-sex characters with no intent of ever bringing the relationship to fruition, and is decried by